marcksdbgg/banco_ie/full_codebase.md

 'use client';

 import { useState, useEffect } from 'react';
+import MyQrCodeDialog from '@/components/MyQrCodeDialog';
+import QrScannerDialog from '@/components/QrScannerDialog';
+import { QrCode, ScanLine } from 'lucide-react';
 import { createClient } from '@/lib/supabase/client';
 import { Button } from '@/components/ui/button';
 import { Input } from '@/components/ui/input';